GHMusicalCoder/the-personal-assistant/README.md

 # the-personal-assitant
-This is a computerized personal assitant that will download things for me, rename files for me, and all around computer chore automater
+This is a computerized personal assistant that will download things for me, rename files for me, and all around computer chore automation assistant.